taeko-chan/TCSeasonsMod/README.md

 # TCWeatherMod
-By Taeko, initially developed for the Taeko & Co Server Supports Fabric Servers, version 1.19.x
+By Taeko, initially developed for the Taeko & Co Server.
+Supports Fabric Servers, version 1.19.x
 ## What is this mod?
 Ever wanted to have that wintery feeling in Minecraft when it's cold out?